 In The Design Collection, Museum Boijmans Van Beuningen presents objects from the collection in separate groups.
 Each group illustrates a specific theme in the history of design from 1500 to the present day.
 We see, for instance, the results of the quest for a satisfactory imitation of Oriental porcelain in the seventeenth and eighteenth centuries.
 The outcome of the search for a door handle that feels right in the hand, and the experiments in bending wood to create a comfortable and affordable chair are also presented as individual themes in this display.

 This exhibition is part of the ‘Design in Boijmans’ programme.
-This autumn design has been spotlighted in Museum Boijmans Van Beuningen.
-With the renewed arrangement of the museum collection and several design exhibitions, in 2013 a lot of attention is paid to design in the museum.
+In 2013, design has been spotlighted in Museum Boijmans Van Beuningen.
+With the renewed arrangement of the museum collection and several design exhibitions, a lot of attention is paid to design in the museum.